Biedermeier Walnut Desk, Vienna 1820

-This Biedermeier walnut desk from Vienna 1810-20, in the style of Josef Danhauser.
-Exquisite walnut root veneer embellishes the top of this table.
+This Biedermeier walnut desk from Vienna 1810-20, in the style of Josef Danhauser stands out for its exquisite walnut root veneer on the top of the table.
 Additionally, the hexagonal legs have an unusual herringbone veneer pattern.
 There is one central drawer in the apron of the table.

 The design of this Biedermeier walnut desk shows the influence of the famous Austrian Biedermeier furniture designer Josef Danhauser (1780-1829).
 Danhauser was the leading furniture maker in Vienna at that time and had many royal patrons.

 The early 19th-century Biedermeier style marks the transitional period between Neoclassicism and Romanticism.

 The Biedermeier Period lasted from 1815 to 1848 after the end of the Napoleonic Wars.